CONSTITUTION

 1. Council will meet at such times as it may determine or, in the absence of established times, on notice from the Chairperson(s).

-28B.In situations where urgent Council action is required, the President(s) (Chairperson(s) may convene an emergency or email meeting of Council, notwithstanding Articles 29 and 30 outlined below, but subject to the following additional restrictions:
+2. b.In situations where urgent Council action is required, the President(s) Chairperson(s) may convene an emergency meeting of Council or send an email motion, notwithstanding Articles 24 and 25 outlined below, but subject to the following additional restrictions:

-1. in email meetings, there must be no reasonable grounds to doubt the identity of any Council member responding;
+1. in email motions there must be no reasonable grounds to doubt the identity of any Council member responding;

-2. no proposals to amend the Constitution and Bylaws may be considered or voted upon by Council in an emergency or email meeting;
+2. no proposals to amend the Constitution and Bylaws may be considered or voted upon by Council in an emergency meeting or email motion;

-3. neither the adoption nor the amendment of a written policy of Council may be considered or voted upon by Council in an emergency or email meeting; and
+3. neither the adoption nor the amendment of a written policy of Council may be considered or voted upon by Council in an emergency meeting or email motion; and

-4. Emergency and email meetings of the Council are not considered meetings of Council for the purposes of Article 42 of the Bylaws.
+4. Emergency meetings and email motions of the Council are not considered meetings of Council for the purposes of Article 38 of the Bylaws.

 5. The times at which Council will meet and the business to be conducted will be posted on the